Medicare Part D Plans for Prescription Drugs

 After the deductible, Marsha pays $200 a month for her prescriptions on this policy.
 Well, Marsha could have chosen coverage with more benefits and a higher premium.

 When Can I Change Medicare Part D Plans

 You can change Part D Plans during the Annual Election Period in October or during your Initial Enrollment Period.

 The costs and features of a prescription drug plan aren’t set in stone.
-They have the potential to change on a yearly basis.
+They have the potential to change every year.
 Insurers may adjust their rates and decide to drop or start covering specific medications.

 However, these companies must tell you about upcoming policy updates.
 A document called the “Annual Notice of Change” reveals any new policies that will take effect in January.
 This gives you an opportunity to switch plans.

 How Do I Choose a Medicare Part D Plan

 When choosing a Part D plan, you should consider your current medications as well as any future medication you may need.